forgek153/forgek153/README.md

 <h1 align="center">Hi 👋, I'm Forge</h1>
 <h3 align="center"> A Data Analyst Aspiring to Be a Data Scientist</h3>

 A data enthusiast specializing in the art of uncovering insights.
 With a focus on data analysis and reporting.
 I'm here to share the journey of discovering meaningful patterns.
 Join me as I navigate through the world of data in my portfolio.

+- Data retrieval, transformation, and analysis through SQL
+- Data manipulation, analysis, cleansing, and statistical tasks using Pandas and NumPy from Python
+- Interactive and insightful visualizations through PowerBI

-<h3 align="left">What I am working on:</h3>
+<h3 align="left"> 📊 What I am working on:</h3>

-- 🔭 I’m currently working on [Danny Ma's 8 Week SQL Challenge](https://8weeksqlchallenge.com/getting-started/)

 - 🌱 I’m currently learning **sklearn**